CodecSlime: Temporal Redundancy Compression of Neural Speech Codec via Dynamic Frame Rate

 Generalization Ability: One Model For Various Average Frame Rates

-As shown below, higher frame rates lead to lower WER and higher STOI for all models.
+As shown below, higher frame rates lead to lower WER and higher PESQ.

 The same CodecSlime model is used throughout, with only the frame rate adjusted at test time.